 Surface Water/Stormwater.
 The operations under Alternative 1 would result in minor increase in impervious area that would result in an associated relatively minor increase in stormwater discharge intensities and volume.
-Existing stormwater infrastructure or stormwater infrastructure improvements included as part of the proposed action would incorporate LID measures and post-construction BMPs to ensure stormwater retention would be consistent with local and federal requirements and thus minimize potential impacts to surface water quality.
-Stormwater flow paths would continue to mimic area topography.
+This increase would be minor and would be accommodated by stormwater infrastructure, and stormwater flow paths would continue to mimic area topography.
 Examples of stormwater infrastructure LID measures are described below.

 Alternative 1 would incorporate the concept of LID in the final planning, design, and permitting of the stormwater runoff and drainage design.
-The goal of LID is to closely match the post-development topography and stormwater runoff hydrology to the pre-development conditions.
+The goals of LID are too closely match the post-development topography and stormwater runoff hydrology to the pre-development status.
 The intent of LID is to control non-point source runoff through the implementation of plant-soil-water and man-made, where appropriate, mechanisms that protect and sustain the ecological integrity of the receiving water bodies and wetlands.
-In areas of karst geology such as NCTS Finegayan, LID techniques must also protect groundwater quality by removing pollutants prior to infiltrating to the underlying aquifer.
+In areas of karst geology such as NCTS Finegayan, LID techniques must also protect groundwater quality.
 LID designs focus on small scale, close to the source stormwater management, where such techniques can achieve the water quality goals.
-As indicated in Volume 2, Chapter 4, Table 4.2-2, IMPs utilized by LID are well suited to reduce stormwater runoff loadings for a variety of potential contaminants including sediment, nutrients, and heavy metals.
+LID technologies are well suited to reduce stormwater runoff loadings for a variety of potential contaminants including sediment, nutrients, and heavy metals.
 LID practices at the planning level are in conformance with United States Environmental Protection Agency (USEPA) non-structural pollution prevention strategies.

 It is anticipated that several LID techniques would be used during the final planning, design, and permitting of Alternative 1.
-These measures could include a series of IMPs to match as closely as possible the pre- and post-development hydrologic conditions in the development areas.
+These measures could include a series of IMPs to match as closely as possible the "pre-/post-" hydrologic conditions in the development areas.
 The IMPs reduce flow peaks, intercept flows resulting from all levels of rainfall intensities, and provide water quality treatment.
 The projects may incorporate downspout disconnections, re-vegetation, and bio-retention to reduce pollutant loads and stormwater volumes.
 Additional appropriate measures are expected to be included such as the use of bio-retention cells, bio-retention strips, oil/water separators, a combination of bioswales and vegetated swales, and detention/retention basins.

 As part of LID planning, areas for vehicle parking may use pervious paving designs when practicable.
 The potential use of such paving systems would be balanced with the requirement to avoid percolation of contaminated stormwater into groundwater; this protection of groundwater would have the highest priority when considering such paving designs.
 Drainage swales instead of stormwater conveyance piping systems are also being considered as a way to reduce the quantity and velocity of stormwater while simultaneously improving stormwater quality.
+The combination of LID technologies and compliance with federal and GovGuam regulations would reduce potential impacts to the storm drainage system and nearby receiving water bodies.
+With the implementation of LID measures to reduce impacts, stormwater flow paths would continue to mimic area topography and no diversion or restriction of surface water flow would occur.